UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/aarch64.rst

 Furthermore, a similar situation is present when a sub-tile slice is a destination operand.
 The ``results`` vector will expect a ``registerValue`` entry for each row of the targeted sub-tile, again due to the same two reasons listed previously.
 But, when a sub-tile slice is a destination operand, **all** associated rows of the sub-tile will also be added to the ``sourceValues_`` vector.
 Again, this is down to two key, similar reasons.
 First, when a destination is a sub-tile slice, we only want to update that row or column.
 As the we are unable to calculate which slice will be our destination before execution has commenced, all possible slices must be added to the ``results`` vector.
 If we were to not provide a ``RegisterValue`` to each entry of the ``results`` vector, the default value is 0.
 Therefore, in order to not zero-out the other slices within the sub-tile we will need access to their current values.
 Secondly, if the destination is a vertical slice (or sub-tile column) then only one element per row should be updated; the rest should remain unchanged.

+Additionally, a fixed width 512-bit register ``ZT0`` was introduced with SME2 and is also now supported by SimEng.
+It can be treated in the same way as an SVE vector register.

 Before implementing any further SME functionality we highly recommend familiarising yourself with the specification; found `here <https://developer.arm.com/documentation/ddi0616/latest>`_.

 ..
 Note:: We strongly encourage adding regression tests for each implemented instruction at the same time as adding execution behaviour to ensure functional validity.